emin63/red_black_tree/README.md

 the balanced binary tree must contain a key and a pointer to info.
 The user defines what data-type the key is and provides a comparison function for the keys.
 The info can also be any kind of data type.
-You might also want to take a look at the C++ version of red black trees and interval trees.
+You might also want to take a look at the [cpp_trees](https://github.com/emin63/cpp_trees) repo which contains C++ version of red black trees and interval trees.

 # Thanks